chshersh/chshersh.github.io/posts/2019-07-29-recordwildcards.md

 defaultUser :: User
 defaultUser =
     let userName = "Ivan"
      in User{..}
 ```

-When GHC sees similar code, it outputs warning that not all fields are
+When GHC sees similar code, it outputs a warning that not all fields are
 initialised.
 But it's very easy to miss this warning and get a runtime error
 later.
 The answer to this problem is to mark every field of your data type with
 the strict annotation: